-Name of parent/carer:

-Name of child:

-Online channels are an important way for parents/carers to communicate with, or about, our school.

-The school uses a variety of channels for digital communication with parents/carers.

-Parents/carers also set up independent channels to help them stay on top of what's happening in their child's class.
-For example, class/year Facebook groups, email groups, or chats (through apps such as WhatsApp).

-When communicating with the school via official communication channels, or using private/independent channels to talk about the school, I will:

-- Be respectful towards members of staff, and the school, at all times - Be respectful of other parents/carers and children - Direct any complaints or concerns through the school's official channels, so they can be dealt with in line with the school's complaints procedure will pot:

-I will not:

-- Use private groups, the school's Facebook page, or personal social media to complain about or criticise members of staff.
-This is not constructive and the school can't improve or address issues unless they are raised in an appropriate way - Use private groups, the school's Facebook page, or personal social media to complain about, or try to resolve, a behaviour issue involving other pupils.
-I will contact the school and speak to the appropriate member of staff if I'm aware of a specific behaviour issue or incident - Upload or share photos or videos on social media of any child other than my own, unless I have the permission of the other children's parents/carers
+Name of parent/carer: Name of child: Online channels are an important way for parents/carel about, our school.
+The school uses a variety of channels for digital commuparents/carers.
+Parents/carers also set up independent channels to hely what's happening in their child's class.
+For example, claemail groups, or chats (through apps such as WhatsAppening in their child's class). unication with p them stay on top of uss/year Facebook groups, When communicating with the school via official commusing private/independent channels to talk about the school be respectful towards members of staff, and the school be respectful of other parents/carers and children Direct any complaints or concerns through the school they can be dealt with in line with the school's complaints. unication channels, or chool, I will: nool, at all times Use private groups, the school's Facebook page, or personal social media to complain about or criticise members of staff.
+This is not constructive and the school can't improve or address issues unless they are raised in an appropriat way Use private groups, the school's Facebook page, or personal social media to complain about, or try to resolve, a behaviour issue involving other pupils.
+I will contact the school and speak to the appropriate member of staff if I'm aware of a specific behaviour issue or incident Upload or share photos or videos on social media of any child other than my own, unless I have the permission of the other children's parents/carers Signed: Date:

-Signed: Date: